 State compliance to Federal Standards.
-Whenever a consumer product safety standard under this Act is in effect and applies to a risk of injury associated with a consumer product, no State or political subdivision of a State shall have any authority either to establish or to continue in effect any provision of a safety standard or regulation which prescribes any requirements as to the performance, composition, contents, design, finish, in effect a safety requirement applicable to a consumer product . . . designed to protect against a risk of injury associated with the product and which is not identical to the consumer product safety standard applicable to the product under this Act if the . . .
-State . . . requirement provides a higher degree of protection from such risk of injury than the standard applicable under this Act.
+Whenever a consumer product safety standard under this Act is in effect and applies to a risk of injury associated with a consumer product, no State or political subdivision of a State shall have any authority either to establish or to continue in effect any provision of a safety standard prescribes regulation which any requirements as to the performance, composition, contents, design, finish, construction, packaging, or labeling of such product which are designed to deal with the same risk of injury associated with such consumer product, unless such requirements are identical to the requirements of the Federal standard.

-¶19 Thus, the CSPA allows states to set higher, but not lower, safety standards.
+[P19] Thus, the CSPA allows states to set higher, but not lower, safety standards.
 In the instant case, it is undisputed that the state tort law provides a higher degree of protection than the regulation because there was no regulation in effect when the lighter was manufactured.
 Accordingly, we reject Appellees' federal-preemption argument.

-¶20 We now address whether the trial court properly granted summary judgment based on its conclusion that the minor child was not an intended user of the butane lighter.
-In making her claim under § 402A of the Restatement (Second) of Torts, Appellant alleges that the lighter in question was defective because it was not equipped with childproof or child-resistant features.
+[P20] We now address whether the trial court properly granted summary judgment based on its conclusion that the minor child was not an intended user of the [810] butane lighter. n7 In making her claim under § 402A of the Restatement (Second) of Torts, Appellant alleges that the lighter in question was defective because it was not equipped with childproof or child-resistant features.